danespina/flying-dutchman/README.md

 # flying-dutchman
-Flying Dutchman is a jumping game similar to the dinosaur game in chrome.
+Flying Dutchman is a browser-based jumping game built using HTML5 with canvas and JavaScript.
+It is similar to the dinosaur game in chrome.
 The player will control the Flying Dutchman and jump over shipwrecks to collect the souls.
 ## MVP List:
 + Player controlled jumping ship
 + Shipwrecks moving toward the player to be jumped